mont1y/cryptography/worksheet1.md

 #### Semantic Security Game:

 In cryptography, a semantic security game is an experiment involving a **challenger** and an **adversary**.

-#### CPA (Chosen Plaintext Attack):

-A chosen-plaintext attack (CPA) is an attack model which presumes that the attacker can obtain the ciphertexts for arbitrary plaintexts.

-#### Indistinguishability:

 If you encrypt two different messages, an attacker should **not** be able to distinguish which ciphertext corresponds to which message.
 If the attacker is able to do so, the encryption scheme is not perfectly secure.

 ## Solution